 As the weather continues to stay hot (and even gets hotter), it becomes more important to monitor the amount of water your stock takes in.
-On a trail ride or pack trip, you should water your stock every chance you get.
+While trail riding or on a packing trip, you should water your stock every chance you get.
+Learn how to prevent horse dehydration below.

 I try to get to a water source every couple of hours at a minimum during the summer heat, with unlimited water offered overnight.
 An average horse or mule requires around 10-13 gallons on a normal day.
 The amount needed will increase in hot weather and will be substantially higher when the animal is working hard.
 Like humans, horses sweat to cool down, and will need to replenish those lost fluids.